-Bekah M.'s Reaction To Being A "Missing Person" Is Hilarious
+‘Bachelor’ Star Bekah M. Had A Hilarious Response To Being A "Missing Person"

 While Rebekah Martinez was searching for love on a reality show, somebody back home was searching for her — and that somebody was her mom.
 Bachelor contestant Bekah M. became a "missing person" last November when her mother reported her missing to the Humboldt County Sheriff's Office in California, reports the North Coast Journal.
 The bizarre story piqued many readers' interests, but Bekah has kept her sense of humor about the whole thing on Twitter.
 (Bustle reached out to ABC and to the Humboldt County Sheriff's Office for comment, but did not receive a response at the time of publication.)

 UPDATE: The Humboldt County Sheriff's Office confirmed to Bustle that Bekah was on the Missing Persons list up until Feb.
 1, 2018.
 While her mother made contact with Bekah on Nov.
 18, 2017 and informed the Sheriff's Office of this on Dec.
 12 via email, the office requires the missing person to make direct contact with the investigators, in order to confirm their well-being.
 Because they had not spoken to Bekah at that time, she remained on the list up until she returned the deputy's call on Feb.
 1.